trueos/pcbsd/docs/desktops.rst

 .. note:: Cinnamon requires 3D acceleration.
 If your video driver does not support this, you should not install Cinnamon.

-`Cinnamon <http://cinnamon.linuxmint.com/>`_ is a desktop environment developed by the Linux Mint project.
+The `Cinnamon desktop environment <http://cinnamon.linuxmint.com/>`_ is developed by the Linux Mint project.
 Figure 6.2a shows a screenshot of Cinnamon on a
 PC-BSD® 10.1.1 system with the applications "Menu" open.

 **Figure 6.2a: Cinnamon Desktop on a PC-BSD® System**